-Byelaws
+Byelaws and Standing Orders

-- 38. (1) The Board of Trustees may from time to time make such reasonable and proper Byelaws as they may deem necessary or expedient for the proper conduct and management of the Charity.
-Consultation on any such change will be conducted according to procedures defined in the Standing Orders. - (2) The Byelaws may regulate the following matters but are not restricted to them: - (a) the admission of members of the Charity (including the admission of organisations to membership) and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - (b) the conduct of members of the Charity in relation to one another, and to the Charity's employees and volunteers; - (c) the setting aside of the whole or any part or parts of the Charity's premises at any particular time or times or for any particular purpose or purposes; - (d) generally, all such matters as are commonly the subject matter of company rules. - (3) The membership may resolve by ordinary resolution to alter, add to or repeal the Byelaws. - (4) The Board of Trustees must adopt such means as they think sufficient to bring the Byelaws to the notice of members of the Charity. - (5) The Byelaws shall be binding on all members of the Charity.
+38. (1) The Board of Trustees may from time to time make such reasonable and proper byelaws ("Byelaws") and/or Standing Orders as they may deem necessary or expedient for the proper conduct and management of the Charity.
+Consultation on any such change will be conducted according to procedures defined in the Standing Orders.

+(2) The Byelaws or Standing Orders may regulate the following matters but are not restricted to them:

+(a) the admission of members of the Charity (including the admission of organisations to membership) and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members;

+(b) the conduct of members of the Charity in relation to one another, and to the Charity's employees and volunteers;

+(c) the setting aside of the whole or any part or parts of the Charity's premises at any particular time or times or for any particular purpose or purposes;(d) generally, all such matters as are commonly the subject matter of company rules.

+- (3) The membership may resolve by ordinary resolution to alter, add to or repeal the Byelaws. - (4) The Board of Trustees must adopt such means as they think sufficient to bring the Byelaws and Standing Orders to the notice of members of the Charity. - (5) The Byelaws shall be binding on all members of the Charity.
 No Byelaw shall be inconsistent with, or shall affect or repeal anything contained in, these articles.